-For many students who attend Patrick Henry College, financial aid from other sources is a key to meeting college expenses.
-The College will do all it can to provide financial aid.
-However, students and their families must research other opportunities for funding their college education.
-While there is no quick and easy way to locate private scholarships or grants, diligent searching often yields significant results.
+Private scholarships from other sources are key to funding your college education.
+Students and their families are strongly encouraged to research other opportunities for funding their college education.
+While there is no quick and easy way to locate outside private scholarships or grants, diligent searching often yields significant results.
 It takes time, energy, and persistence.
-Your local Chamber of Commerce, guidance office in your local public high school or Christian high school, local library, and local newspaper are some places to search for assistance.
+Your local Chamber of Commerce, guidance office in your local public high school or private high school, local library, and local newspaper are some places to search for assistance.

-You may have read that many scholarships go unclaimed each year.
-Although true, the reason is often that the scholarship has such narrow restrictions or requirements that few applicants qualify.
+You may read that many scholarships go unclaimed each year.
+Although true, the reason is often that the scholarship has such narrow restrictions or requirements for which few applicants qualify.
 Searching in your own community often turns out to be more successful.

 The Internet is one of the best places to find scholarship sources.
 Keep in mind that a number of the websites are businesses.
 You should not pay anyone to do financial aid searches for you.
 There are many free ways to find scholarships and grants on your own.
 Most of the search services allow students to enter profile information on their interests or talents, and the site will search for scholarships that might be possible for the student.
 When you use search engines, use such terms as "scholarships," "education," "financial aid," etc.

 Do check all kinds of sources, such as parent's employers, clubs, associations or organizations where you have affiliation, national organizations which sponsor oratorical, speech, and debate competitions (e.g., American Legion), religious organizations, home school support groups, and local community service organizations (e.g., the Kiwanis Club or Lions Club).
 Also check directories of charitable foundations which may provide scholarships in your region.
 Your local church is another excellent place to search.
 Some church denominations offer financial aid resources for students from affiliated churches.